The Colour of My Love: Europe

-In the United Kingdom, it debuted at number ten in March 1994.
-Thanks to the success of "Think Twice", the album reached number one on the UK Albums Chart in January 1995 and spent seven weeks at the top.
-For five consecutive weeks, "Think Twice" and The Colour of My Love stood simultaneously on top of the UK charts, an achievement not replicated since 1965 and the heyday of The Beatles.
-In December 1995, the album was certified five-times platinum by the BPI for selling 1.5 million copies.
-It also became the third best-selling album of 1995 in the United Kingdom, after Robson & Jeromes eponymous album and Oasis's (What's the Story) Morning Glory?.
-In November 2006, the Official Charts Company released a list of the 100 best-selling albums of all time in the United Kingdom.
-Dion made the list with three albums, including The Colour of My Love at number seventy-seven with sales of 1,816,915 units (eligible for six-times platinum certification).
-The Colour of My Love was also very successful in other European countries.
-It went to number one in Ireland, Norway, Belgium Flanders and Denmark, and reached top ten in France, Spain, Switzerland, Sweden, Finland, Portugal and the Netherlands.
-The album was certified multi-platinum, platinum and gold in various European countries.
-In 1996, IFPI certified it four-times platinum for selling four million copies in Europe.
+In the United Kingdom, the album debuted at number 10 in March 1994.
+Following the success of "Think Twice", it reached number one in January 1995 and spent seven weeks at the top.
+For five consecutive weeks, both The Colour of My Love and "Think Twice" topped the UK album and singles charts—an achievement not seen since 1965 during the peak of The Beatles.
+In December 1995, the album was certified five times platinum by the BPI for sales of 1.5 million copies.
+It finished 1995 as the UK's third best‑selling album, behind Robson & Jerome and (What's the Story) Morning Glory? by Oasis.
+In 2006, the Official Charts Company listed it as the 77th best‑selling album in UK history, with 1,816,915 copies sold (eligible for six times platinum certification).

+Across Europe, the album reached number one in Ireland, Norway, Belgium's Flanders, and Denmark, and entered the top 10 in France, Spain, Switzerland, Sweden, Finland, Portugal, and the Netherlands.
+It received multi‑platinum, platinum, and gold certifications across the continent.
+In 1996, the IFPI awarded it four times platinum for sales of four million copies in Europe.

 Japan

-In Japan, the album originally peaked at number sixty-five in February 1994.
-It was certified gold and has sold 200,000 units.
-Due to the success of "To Love You More" The Colour of My Love was re-issued with this song in October 1995 and reached number seven on the Oricon Albums Chart in November 1995.
-This re-release has sold 650,000 copies in 1995.
-While charting on the Oricon Albums Chart in 1995 and 1996, the re-issue of The Colour of My Love has sold 813,450 units.
-In January 1996, it was certified three-times platinum by RIAJ and later that year, The Colour of My Love became Dion's first million-selling album in Japan, with the summed numbers of the original version and the re-release.
-As of May 1996, the album has sold over 1.5 million copies in the South East Asia.
+In Japan, the album originally peaked at number 65 in February 1994 and was certified gold for sales of 200,000 units.
+Following the success of "To Love You More", The Colour of My Love was reissued in October 1995 and climbed to number seven on the Oricon Albums Chart.
+The reissue sold 650,000 copies in 1995 alone, and a combined 813,450 copies while charting in 1995–1996.
+In January 1996, it was certified three times platinum by the RIAJ, and later that year became Dion's first million‑selling album in Japan when combining sales of both editions.
+As of May 1996, the album had sold more than 1.5 million copies across Southeast Asia.

 Australia

 In Australia, the album debuted at number nine in March 1994.
-Again, thanks to the success of "Think Twice", it topped the ARIA Chart in mid-1995 for eight weeks, achieving the longest run at number one for that year.
-It also became the second best-selling album of 1995 in Australia, after Tina Arena's Don't Ask.
-The Colour of My Love was certified nine-times platinum by the ARIA for shipments of 630,000 copies.
-The Colour of My Love became one of the best-selling albums by Dion, with sales of twenty million copies worldwide.
+Boosted by the success of "Think Twice", it reached number one in mid‑1995 and spent eight weeks at the top—the longest run for any album that year.
+It became the second best‑selling album of 1995 in Australia, behind Tina Arena's Don't Ask.
+The Colour of My Love was certified nine times platinum by the ARIA for shipments of 630,000 copies.
+With worldwide sales of approximately 20 million copies, it remains one of Dion's most commercially successful albums.